linanc/Attendy/README.md

     ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/closedgroup.png "FB 4")

 5. Congratulations!
-Your IEOR 171 close group has successfully been created.
-Feel free to upload a cover photo or choose an icon to personalize the IEOR 171 group, or add in a description of course objectives.
+Your IEOR 171 closed group has successfully been created.
+Feel free to upload a cover photo or choose an icon to personalize the IEOR 171 group, or add in a description of course objectives, or add a few descriptive tags to the group, to raise awareness about this course for future students.

     ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/personalizepic.png "FB 6")